-Competency Based Vocational Technical Curriculum Development OCED 2529 3 cr.
+Competency Based Vocational Technical Curriculum Development

 This course is designed to enable teachers to identify competencies within their respective vocational technical program areas.
 It further discusses techniques to enable teachers to develop, evaluate, and verify competencies.

 Note: This is a required course for candidates seeking Massachusetts Department of Education approval as a Vocational Technical Instructor.